Heading off to San Francisco. Won't be anywhere near a computer until the Monday after Easter.

 Edwards was also the first of the 2008 presidential candidates to call for Attorney General Alberto Gonzales to resign over the DA controversey.Edwards' gains are likely the result of the post-announcement hoopla wearing off - at least a little - for Obama and Clinton.

-Whether Edwards can boost himself close to even with one or both is something to watch over the next several weeks."The buck should stop somewhere," Clinton said in an interview with ABC's "Good Morning America" which was broadcast Wednesday morning.
+There's no shortage of places to turn if you want an update on the latest in the district attorney firing scandal."The buck should stop somewhere," Clinton said in an interview with ABC's "Good Morning America" which was broadcast Wednesday morning.
 She added that Bush "needs to be very forthcoming -- what did he say, what did he know, what did he do?" and that high-level White House adviser Karl Rove also "owes the Congress and the country an explanation" for his role in the affair.

 Barack Obama aimed his criticism at both Gonzales and the White House.